 4. Have an emergency plan for every member of your family

-- Make sure you are self-sufficient, that you have enough food and water to last you for a long time and a solution for afterwards
+- Make sure you are self-sufficient.
+Have enough food and water to last you for a long time and a solution for afterward.

-Of course that an emergency plan covers much more than this, but each plan is drawn based on various factors such as: location, resources, family members count, knowledge and skills, etc. As an urban prepper, you should have at least what’s described above to cover a good start and survive.
+Of course, an emergency plan covers much more than this.
+Each plan is drawn based on various factors such as: location, resources, family members count, knowledge and skills, etc. As an urban prepper, you should have at least what’s described above to cover a good start and survive.

 5. Make your own food

 If you live in an urban environment your best choice for producing your own food is container gardening.
 You should learn how to do it since it doesn’t require large plots of land to grow your own crop.
 It can even be a relaxing activity that keeps you sane in harsh times.

 Container gardening is not expensive and you can make your own container gardening kits following YouTube tutorials.
 During a disaster, container gardening will help an urban prepper to add a little extra to the survival pantry and they will go by with the limited supplies they have access to.

 At some point in time, lack of food will become a serious problem for an urban prepper and if you don’t manage to grow your own, you will have to scavenge for it.

 6. As an urban prepper, you should know the city and conquer it